mgdiogo/DevPort/README.md

 # What is DevPort?

-DevPort is a platform where developers can register, list projects and manage their API keys.
+DevPort is a platform where developers can register, list projects, manage their API keys and track usage.